Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 […]
 }
 ```
-	For Primitive value, it is simple a value that can't be shared, So By creating second instance variable, we are automatically creating an independent copy.
+	For Primitive value, it is simple, a value that can't be shared, So By creating second instance variable, we are automatically creating an independent copy.

 **15	What is reflection in java?
 Have you ever used reflection directly or directly?**